top of page

 It’s natural to try and manage chronic pain on your own, but pain isn’t always under your control.
 If you find yourself investing all your energy in wishing you didn’t have pain or getting angry about your limitations, you probably find that your discomfort just gets worse.
 That’s why we want to help you reframe your mindset and respond to pain in a way that is thoughtful and life-affirming.

-The first session is a chance to get to know you and your unique situation.
+The first session with the clinicians at our downtown Boston offices is a chance to get to know you and your unique situation.
 You and your therapist will talk about how your medical issue presents itself on a daily basis and how it impacts your ability to live the life you want.
 Whether you struggle with fibromyalgia, jaw pain, IBS, headaches, joint disorders, back/neck/shoulder pain, or some other form of chronic pain, we are confident that we can accommodate you.
 We also encourage you to voice any health concerns about counseling itself.
 For instance, if you suffer from chronic back pain and can’t sit for long periods of time, you are more than welcome to stand or recline during therapy.

 As we continue to work together, we will explore your history of discomfort and how you have responded to it in the past.
 While it is natural and human to try and avoid or control pain, these actions are ultimately unhelpful and often exacerbate the cycle of pain and fear.
 We want to help you identify any unhelpful automatic reactions and work to change them into responses that lead toward what is desirable and fulfilling.
 Instead of trying to run from pain, you will be able to allow for its presence in a way that is manageable and does not overwhelm you.